 I am not sure whether it was a super hot summer or my new addiction to Instagram, but I’ve been faithful to my M-1 bus for quite some time now.
 Ben was right: indeed, having access to my cell phone and the internet helps me to organize thoughts and to-do list even before I get to the office.
 I can also get engrossed in my reading without being afraid to miss my stop.

 Among other unexpected benefits of the New York City bus riding that I have recently explored are:

-I can enjoy the view on Central Park and relax;
+I can enjoy the view of Central Park and relax;

 Since the bus stops a couple of blocks away from my office, I take an extra 2,000 steps a day and thus stay active;

-While in a bus, I can see store ads about sales and take mental notes to check these deals online;
+While on a bus, I can see store ads for sales and take mental notes to check these deals online;

 There are no homeless people on the bus and thus no weird smells that distract me so much in the subway;

 If there is traffic and I am getting late, I can always get out of the bus and take a cab;

 I can see people running in the morning around Central Park and it keeps me motivated to workout later in the day;